Frontend Permission UX & Subscription Flows

 Native prompt invocation must align with verified engagement signals.
 Scroll depth, feature interaction, and session duration provide reliable intent indicators.
 Page-load requests violate modern browser heuristics and guarantee instant rejection.

 Implement threshold-based evaluation using the Intersection Observer API.
 Monitor viewport penetration and idle time before queuing permission requests.
-Reference Permission Prompt Timing Strategies for data-driven trigger implementation and cohort segmentation.
+Reference Permission Prompt Timing Strategies for data-driven trigger implementation and cohort segmentation, and consult the ideal number of page views before showing a push prompt when you need a concrete session-depth threshold to start from.

 const engagementObserver = new IntersectionObserver((entries) => {